AppertaFoundation/COVID-19-screening-interface/README.md

 During the development phase, the instructions cover the individual components.
 The release version will only require a single docker-compose which will perform all of the steps.

+These instructions should get you up and running on a cloud hosted service or a local computing resource.

+Use a recent Linux, for example

+- Debian
+- Ubuntu / Mint
+- Centos / Fedora

+or anything else that runs Docker.

 ### Installing Docker Community Edition

-For many Libux systems, an up to date Docker can be installed as follows:
+For typical Linux systems, an up to date Docker can be installed as follows:

 1. curl -fsSL https://get.docker.com -o /tmp/get.docker.sh
 2. sudo sh /tmp/get.docker.sh